sheetdb/slate/source/includes/api/_post.md

 You can use value `INCREMENT` (upper case).
 SheetDB will look for the biggest number in the given column and increase by 1.

+If for some reason you cannot put your data into the `data` parameter, SheetDB will try to use the entire request data to match the spreadsheet format.

 API will return the number of created rows with status code `201 Created`.